lley154/cardano-starter-kit/README.md

 - Select Unlock UTXO
 - Sign the transaction
-- You can also see the transaction in your Eternl wallet in the transaction tab
+- You can see the transaction in your Eternl wallet in the transaction tab

 ## Cancel Transaction

 - Select Cancel UTXO
 - Sign the transaction
-- You can also see the transaction in your Eternl wallet in the transaction tab
+- You can see the transaction in your Eternl wallet in the transaction tab

 ## CBOR Debugging
 - To inpsect the CBOR included in the transaction use https://cbor.nemo157.com/